Red Routes

 The switch to Red Routes is so that we can better enforce the parking restrictions already in place.
 There will be signs that tell you what the restrictions are.

-We will observe the loading bays using cameras, and we can issue Penalty Charge Notices if we see a vehicle is parking and not actively loading or unloading.
+We will observe the loading bays using cameras, and we can issue Penalty Charge Notices if we see a vehicle parked and not actively loading or unloading.

 Deliveries